OHSU Health IDS Quality Metric Navigator

 Be mindful of the spacing of vaccines and the timeframe needed to complete each vaccine series.
 This is especially important for kids who are delayed in their vaccines.

-• For DTaP, if a child is not able get the first three doses by at least 18 months, it is impossible to meet this metric.
+- For DTaP, if a child is not able to get the first three doses by at least 18 months, it is impossible to meet this metric.

 Review monthly OHSU Health IDS-provided gap lists for outreach opportunities for patients assigned to your practice.

-Assess barriers to care for patients reluctant to schedule or who miss appointments.
+Assess barriers to care for patients who are reluctant to schedule or who miss appointments.

 Use Oregon’s ALERT Immunization Information System to ensure all administered vaccines are included in the state registry.

-• ALERT IIS can create reports of patients by selected age groups or by vaccines needed as well as track vaccine inventory.
+- ALERT IIS can create patient reports by selected age groups or by required vaccines, as well as track vaccine inventory.

-• If using Epic, ensure ALERT information IIS has interfaced to Epic at patient visit.
-Make sure the patient name and date of birth match.
+- If using Epic, ensure ALERT information is interfaced to Epic at the patient visit.
+Make sure the patient's name and date of birth match.

 More information